T3co/NPC_Mobile/Arduino/libraries/Firebase_Arduino_Client_Library_for_ESP8266_and_ESP32/README.md

 ![arduino-library-badge](https://www.ardu-badge.com/badge/Firebase%20Arduino%20Client%20Library%20for%20ESP8266%20and%20ESP32.svg) ![PlatformIO](https://badges.registry.platformio.org/packages/mobizt/library/Firebase%20Arduino%20Client%20Library%20for%20ESP8266%20and%20ESP32.svg)

-This library supports ESP8266 and ESP32 MCU from Espressif.
+The managed, complete, fast and secure Firebase Client Library that supports ESP8266 and ESP32 MCU from Espressif.
 The following are platforms in which the libraries are also available (RTDB only).

 * [Arduino MKR WiFi 1010, Arduino MKR VIDOR 4000 and Arduino UNO WiFi Rev.2](https://github.com/mobizt/Firebase-Arduino-WiFiNINA)